terra-money/docs/docs/quickstart.md

 ### Sending tokens

 The simplest transaction you can make is to send tokens to somebody else.
 Try sending 100 of your testnet Luna to `terra14lxhx09fyemu9lw46c9m9jk63cg6u8wdc8pdu4`.
-On your **Bank** page, click "Send" next to your balance of Luna and enter the following in the modal:
+On your **Wallet** page, click "Send" next to your balance of Luna and enter the following in the modal:

 #### Example of how to send Luna